squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 14:49 < nicholas> Ok, that's client streams.
 14:49 < lifeless> the fwdState api is on the wrong side of the store 14:49 < nicholas> doh!
-14:49 < lifeless> so it doesn't have any of the required logic - cachability, vary handling, updates of existing opbjects...
+14:49 < lifeless> so it doesn't have any of the required logic - cachability, vary handling, updates of existing objects...
 14:50 < lifeless> things like store digests just haven't been updated to use client streams yet.
 14:50 < nicholas> What, concisely, is a store digest?
 14:51 < lifeless> a bitmap that lossilly represents the contents of an entire squid cache, biased to hits.